Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 How to start an HVAC business in Ohio

-After securing your Ohio HVAC contractor license and building up your experience, you’re ready to take the next step toward a brighter financial future: starting your own business.
+After securing your Ohio HVAC contractor license and building up your experience, you’re ready to take the next step toward a brighter financial future: starting your own HVAC business.

 - Choosing a business name and a legal structure